-Linh Le (full name: Linh Tuyet Le) was born in Aalborg in 1990, raised by Vietnamese parents who came to Denmark in the start 80s as boat refugees.
-Linh started to dance in her room out of anger.
-This is where she learned how to move and discovered how dance and performance can embody societal critique and uproar.
-Being a child of freedom fighters, Linh feels a strong connection to freeing oneself through dance, to cross boundaries and explore how the body and its shapes can transform into something that becomes unrecognizable and yet relatable.
+I was born in Aalborg in 1990 by Vietnamese parents who came to Denmark in the beginning of the 80s as boat refugees.
+Due to experiences with racism, I started to dance in my room out of anger.
+This is where I learned how to move freely and discovered how dance and performance can embody social critique and uproar.
+Being a child of freedom fighters and seen up-close the struggles of my parents in Danish society, I feel a strong connection to freeing myself through dance, to challenging the norms, crossing boundaries and exploring how the body can act, transform and claiming space to the lesser heard voices.

-Linh is a member of the artist duo State of Animals and climate activism group Becoming Species.
-Linh holds a Bachelor in Aesthetics and Culture from Aarhus University and a Master in Performance Design & Planning from Roskilde University.
+I hold a Bachelor degree in Aesthetics and Culture from Aarhus University and a Master degree in Performance Design & Urban Planning from Roskilde University.
+I am a member of the performance climate activism collective Becoming Species and the artist duo State of Animals.
 Movement learning from DT-Danseteater, Akademiet.
-Besides performing, Linh teaches in dance for people with parkinson and occasionally holds workshops in performative methods for kids, young, adults and seniors.
+Besides performing, I teach in dance for people with parkinson and occasionally organize workshops in performative methods.